-Warmed Spiced Quinoa with Roasted Autumn Vegetables
+Warmed Spiced Quinoa with Roasted Vegetables

 Have you ever found the perfect recipe for what your inner body craves?
 I am not talking about chocolate or a glass of wine, although that would be quite nice.
 I am referring to nourishing your inner body and soul with what it “really” needs.